RU09342/lab-4-timers-and-pwm-nghiemthai1/Extra Work/README.md

 Also,  PXREN |= BITX; must be used to enable the pullup resistor for that button. <br />
 The processor is put into LPM4 to prepare for the interrupt from the button. <br />
 In the same line, GIE is enabled so the interrupt is not masked. <br />
+The desired led pins and bits must be set to 1 to configure it to be an output.
+The desired button pin and bit must be to 0 to configure it to be an input.
+Also,  PXREN |= BITX; must be used to enable the pullup resistor for that button.

 TA0CTL is configured using the desired settings.
 We used Timer A, SMCLK, up mode, and clear TAR so our code was:
 TA0CTL = TASSEL_2 + MC_1 + TACLR;
 We also set TA0CCTL to OUTMOD_7 so the timer out mode is in reset/set.

-TA0CCR0 is initialized at 99.
-TA0CCR1 is initialized at 50, so the duty cycle is 50%.
-This is because the LED is set at 99(CCR0) and reset at 50, (CCR1) therefore it's on half the time.

 P1SEL0 |= BIT0; and P1SEL1 &= ~BIT0;
  directs the signal of the timer to LED 1.0.

-The program uses the a button press to change TA0CCR1.
+The program uses a button press to change TA0CCR1 logmarithically. taps is initialized to 10.
+While the button is pressed, taps is decreased by 1. logNum is then set to log10(taps) * 100, which will start off at log10(9) * 100 and decrease every loop until it ends at 0. incrementNum is set to 100 - logNum, so it will start off at 0 and decrease every loop until it ends at at 100.
+Finally, TA0CCR1 is set equal to incrementNum, so it will behave similarly.
+This means that that button will start dim and increase logmarithically to 100.

-While the button is pressed, TA0CCR1 is increased by 10, adding 10% to the duty cycle.
-The CPU waits for 100,000 cycles before incrementing again.
+The CPU will always wait 100,000 cycles before incrementing again.
-At 100% duty cycle, TA0CCR1 is reset to 0.
+At 100% duty cycle, taps is reset back to 10.

 ## Changes across the boards
 There is not much changes on the code across the 5 boards in this project, except for the specific output pin number for each LED and button. <br />